-Section 2 The President of the Austin Chapter shall have the following duties and responsibilities:
+Section 2 The President shall have the following duties and responsibilities:

-He/ She shall be the Chairman of the Board of Directors and preside at all meetings.
+Be the Chairman of the Board of Directors.

-He/ She shall call, prepare the agenda, and preside at all meetings of the Austin Chapter.
-The tentative agenda should be provided to the chapter webmaster 48 hours prior to the meeting to be available for posting on the Austin Chapter website a minimum of 24 hours prior to each regularly scheduled meeting.
+Call, prepare the agenda, and preside at all meetings.
+The tentative agenda shall be posted to the chapter website a minimum of seventy-two (72) hours prior to all meetings.

-He/ She shall have the power to appoint any committee necessary to assist in performing the duties of President.
+Appoint any committee necessary to assist in performing the duties of President.

-He/ She will be responsible to attend meetings of the State Association to represent the Austin Chapter.
-If he/she is unable to attend, he/she may appoint another member in good standing to act on his/her behalf.
+Attend meetings of the State Association as required by TASO or ACV; if unable to attend, shall appoint another member to represent the chapter.

-He/ She shall have administrative access to the Chapter assigning software.
+Have administrative access to the Chapter assigning software.

-He/ She may appoint a Sergeant at Arms if necessary.
-The Sergeant at Arms may serve until they are dismissed or another is appointed.
+Appoint a Sergeant at Arms, if necessary, to maintain order at chapter meetings.
+The Sergeant at Arms may serve until dismissed or another is appointed.

-He/ She will be responsible for appointing any vacancy on the Board of Directors in the event the Vice-President, Recording Secretary, Treasurer, Assigning Secretary, and/or At-large Representative resigns or is recalled before or during the volleyball season, until a nomination and election process can be conducted.
+Be responsible for appointing any vacancy on the Board of Directors, until a nomination and election process can be conducted.

-Section 3 The Vice-President of the Austin Chapter shall have the following duties and responsibilities:
+Section 3 The Vice-President shall have the following duties and responsibilities:

-He/ She shall be responsible for coordination of all aspects of training officials.
+Be responsible for coordination of all aspects of training officials.

-He/ She shall perform the duties of the President in his/her absence, or in the case of alleged violations of the Bylaws or Code of Ethics by the President.
+Perform the duties of the President in his/her absence, or in the case of alleged violations of the Bylaws or Code of Ethics by the President.

-Section 4 The Assigning Secretary of the Austin Chapter shall have the following duties and responsibilities:
+Section 4 The Assigning Secretary shall have the following duties and responsibilities:

-He/ She shall receive all requests for officials for the Austin Chapter.
+Receive all requests for officials.

-He/ She shall be responsible for keeping all requests and related correspondence and game assignments.
+Maintain records, for the current and prior season, of all requests and related correspondence and game assignments.
 Such records are to be available to any member at a Board of Directors’ meeting by prior request.
 Such records may be maintained in an electronic format.

-He/ She will make all match assignments.
-If he/she is temporarily unable to make assignments, he/she may delegate this duty.
+Make all match assignments.
+If temporarily unable to make assignments, shall delegate this duty.

-He/ She will be responsible for maintaining an accurate coach’s listing in the Chapter assigning software.
+Maintain an accurate coach’s listing in the Chapter assigning software.

-He/ She will coordinate with the Treasurer and Recording Secretary on maintaining an accurate listing of current members in the Chapter assigning software.
+Coordinate with the Treasurer and Recording Secretary to maintain an accurate listing of current members in the Chapter assigning software.

-He/ She will be responsible to attend meetings of the State Association to obtain any and all information for the upcoming volleyball season.
-If he/she is unable to attend, he/she may appoint another representative to act on his/her behalf.
+Attend meetings of the State Association as required by TASO or ACV.
+If unable to attend, shall appoint another member to represent the chapter.

+Bill and collect all assigning fees.

-He/ She shall be responsible for collection of all assigning fees and reporting to the Board of Directors any members who have outstanding assigning fees at the endB of the seasonD.
+At the end of the season, or as directed by the board, report any members who have outstanding assigning fees to the Board of Directors.

-Section 5 The Treasurer of the Austin Chapter shall have the following duties and responsibilities:
+Section 5 The Treasurer shall have the following duties and responsibilities:

-He/ She will be responsible for collecting dues and fees other than assigning fee.
+Collect dues and fees, other than assigning fees.

-He/ She shall be in charge of all chapter funds.
+Oversee all chapter funds.

-He/ She shall keep complete records to show the financial condition of the chapter at all times.
-These records shall be available to any member upon request.
+Maintain complete records to show the financial condition of the chapter at all times.
+These records shall be available to any member upon request at any regular or called meeting.